 This systematic difference in the ionizing state between IR-detected and IR-undetected strong leakers may suggest that the two subsamples reflect two distinct LyC-leaking regimes.
 The IR‑undetected strong leakers exhibit globally elevated ionization conditions consistent with a density‑bound geometry.
-On the other hand, the IR‑detected strong leakers show modest O32 despite their substantial LyC leakage.
-This behavior is unexpected, as previous studies consider high O32 to be a necessary or primary indicator of LyC escape \citep{nakajima2020,jaskot2024}.
-A plausible explanation is that in these IR-detected systems, LyC photons escape through localized, low-density channels rather than through a galaxy-wide density-bound medium.
-In such a regime, the global O32 ratio does not necessarily reflect the physical conditions along the specific escaping sightlines, allowing for high $f_\mathrm{esc}$ even at modest overall ionization levels.
-The systematic difference in O32 provides key evidence that these two subsamples may follow distinct LyC-leaking pathways, a possibility we explore further in Section \ref{subsec:twopops}.
+On the other hand, the IR‑detected strong leakers show \textbf{low} O32 despite their substantial LyC leakage. {\bf These strong leakers present O32 similar to non-leakers, whether IR-detected or not.}